CPUjoker303/netlify2.0/content/posts/how-to-connect-speakers-to-pc-without-amplifier.md

 <li>Signal loss for greater potential.</li>
 {{</cons>}}

-### What is audio amplifier?
+#### What is audio amplifier

 Without amplification (audio signal intensification), your speakers are not able to work and the amplifier used for powering your speakers for brilliant sound quality.

 The amplifier's primary work is gaining signal, and after gaining the signals, it amplifies them for louder sound.

-#### Example:
+#### Example Of Audio Amplifier

 It gains the signal comes from the Microphone and makes loud sound produced by speakers.

 ### Passive Speakers and Amplifiers

 As we know, the amplification system did not come with passive speakers, and due to this reason, these passive speakers cannot able to produce a louder sound.

 If you already have passive speakers, you must need to connect a power amplifier to enhance sound quality and create enough sound from speakers.

 ### How to connect speakers to pc without amplifier?

 Every personal computer must come with its own built-in amplification system.
 If you want to attach the passive speakers with your pc without having any amp, you have to use your pc amplification system.

 For connecting the speakers with your PC amplifier, you have to follow the below steps.

 * Correct the positions of your equipment.

-1. **speakers, PC**
+1. **Speakers, PC (Personal Computer)**
 2. **Jack**

 * Besides your personal computer, you have to place your speakers.